 Nobody ever got good at something overnight so if you want to get the most from your digital drawing pad, then you should practice as often as possible.
 For some people, using a tablet feels like they’re learning to draw all over again, and the reason they got so good at it in the first place is from practice.

 It may take a week, maybe even longer, to get to grips with the weird sensation of seeing everything you draw appear on the screen almost like magic when you’ve been so used to laboring along with a mouse.
 The best tip we can give you is to give it time, you’ll master it soon enough.

 Q: What can drawing tablets do?

-A: A digital drawing tablet allows artists to draw their masterpieces or complete sketching, or just scribble some drafts onto a page digitally that is simultaneously uploaded to their computer where they can view is, if their drawing tablet doesn’t have a screen.
-It works exactly like a regular drawing pad, except without pages, using proper drawing equipment, and feeling that sting dread when you realize you’ve messed up.
+A: A digital drawing tablet allows artists to draw their masterpieces or complete sketching, or just scribble some drafts onto a page digitally that is simultaneously uploaded to their computer where they can view it, if their drawing tablet doesn’t have a screen.
+It works exactly like a regular drawing pad, except without pages, using proper drawing equipment, and feeling that sting of dread when you realize you’ve messed up.

 Some will have additional features such as games or other programs that make it a more versatile tablet that you can use for multiple purposes.

 Q: Do all drawing tablets need a computer?